The Grades Matter

-I have only skimmed the surface of ‘The Grades Matter’, where the current downsides negatively affects both academic students and workplace learners.
+I have only skimmed the surface of ‘The Grades Matter’, where the current downsides negatively affect both academic students and workplace learners.

 Grades DO matter — as FEEDBACK to the learner and the teacher/trainer.
-Feedback on what has been learnt and done well, and what hasn’t.
+Feedback on what has been learned and done well, and what hasn’t.

 If we adopt this “Grades-as-Feedback” mindset, we can not only work together to define grading systems that can more appropriately measure learning, and also help those that don’t do well try again.

 This needs everyone to play our part: Educators, Parents, Employers, Government, and Individuals.

 For one bad grade should never doom one to a lifetime of failure.